vpassione/zbitxd/README.md

 - Install Raspberry Pi Imager on the PC
 - Insert the new SD card into the connected card reader
 - Start Raspberry Pi Imager and select the following settings:
+- Raspberry Pi Device: RASPBERRY PI ZERO 2W
 - Operating System: Raspberry Pi OS (other) > Raspberry Pi OS Lite (64-bit)
 - Storage: select the new SD card
+  - The following instructions are for Raspberry Pi Imager Version 1.9 and up
-- Advanced Options (click on the gear icon):
+  - For older versions, select the gear icon (advanced options)
+- Click "NEXT": "Would you like to apply OS customisation settings?"
+- Click "EDIT SETTINGS"
+- General tab:
   - Set hostname: zbitx
-  - Activate “Enable SSH”, authentication with password or public key
-  - Activate “Set username and password” and enter these
+  - Set username and password: "pi" and "hf12345"
-  - Activate “Configure wireless LAN” and set it up
+  - Configure wireless LAN: Enter your WiFi SSID, password and Wireless LAN country
-  - Activate “Set locale settings,” select “Time zone” and “Keyboard layout”
+  - Set locale settings: select “Time zone” and “Keyboard layout”
+- Services tab:
+  - Enable SSH: Use password authentication
+- Options tab:
+  - Select: "Eject media when finished"
+  - Select: "Enable telemetry"
+- SAVE
-  - Save
+- YES
+- Are you sure you want to continue?: YES

 ## WiFi problems